openkfw/TruBudget/docs/operation-administration/installation/create-a-new-network/docker.md

-# Create a new Network with Docker-Compose
+# Create a new Network with Docker Compose

-This guide describes how to start a new instance of Trubudget using docker-compose.
+This guide describes how to start a new instance of Trubudget using docker compose.

 We distinguish between two types of deployments: